quantumgardener/qg.blog/content/notes/We Need Space to Think.md

 > [!Note] Thinking Spaces
 > The emergence of [[Thinking Space]] as an idea has come directly out of me creating one for the initial draft of this note.

 Thinking can't be left to chance.
 We must be deliberate about creating space and having some goal with our thinking.
 Is there a problem to solve, is there something we want insight into.
-Even deliberately entering a [[Thinking Space]] with the goal of letting thoughts arise and listening to them is a valid (see [[Meditation]] and [[Proprioceptive writing]] as examples of this).
+Even deliberately entering a [[Thinking Space]] with the goal of letting thoughts arise and listening to them is a valid (see [[Meditation activities I get lost in]] and [[Proprioceptive writing]] as examples of this).

 It feels bloody good to be in a [[Thinking Space]].
 It makes me feel grounded and more sure of myself (except for those times where the thoughts are too many and overwhelming - probably a sign that I'm not in a [[Thinking Space]] and have simply let thoughts run rampant).